• Skip to primary navigation

 Careening Through Carina

-April 24, 2019 By Joe Bergeron Filed Under: Deep Sky
+April 24, 2019 by Joe Bergeron Filed Under: Deep Sky

 The star cluster NGC 2516 in the constellation Carina.
 Image credit: Sergio Equivar.